BorjaRuizdelgado/SortingAlgorithms/README.md

 This repo contains a bunch of sorting algorithims, to track their performance difference.

-Run Program.cs to run the benchmarks.
+Run Program.cs inside the SortingAlgorithms project to run the benchmarks.